-- Unit by unit delivery allows students to exit at any point with full credit for all successfully completed units. - At any point before the completion of the program, a participant may request a Statement of Attainment for an individual unit or units where he/she has been assessed competent. - At the successful completion of the program, a certificate and record of results for the qualification will be issued.
+- At any point before the completion of the program, a participant may request a Statement of Attainment for an individual unit or units where he/she has been assessed competent. - At the successful completion of the program, a certificate and record of results for the qualification will be issued.